Meet the team

 Too many people have been involved to mention, but here are some of the team members you will hear from on this blog.

-Nicky is normally responsible for the day to day care of the spoon-billed sandpipers at WWT Slimbridge.
+Nicky is responsible for the day to day care of the spoon-billed sandpipers at WWT Slimbridge.
 She started as a volunteer with the Slimbridge reserve team before being recruited as a support aviculturist on the Great Crane Project.
 The team discovered she had feathery fingers (the avicultural equivalent of green fingers) and now she’s a permanent member of WWT’s Conservation Breeding Unit.
-Nicky played a key role in successfully rearing 17 spoon-billed sandpipers at Slimbridge last summer and is now experienced at managing the spoon-billed sandpiper facilities at WWT Slimbridge.
+Nicky played a key role in successfully rearing 17 spoon-billed sandpipers at Slimbridge in 2012 and in 2013 she joined Roland on the expedition to Chukotka.

-Juriy will conduct the headstarting fieldwork in 2013 and take the knowledge and practical skills he learns about raising waders back to colleagues at the Moscow Zoo.
+Juriy has helped with the headstarting fieldwork and is taking the knowledge and practical skills he has learned about raising waders back to colleagues at the Moscow Zoo.

 Juriy is a fifth-year student in the Department of Veterinary Medicine at the Moscow Academy of Veterinary Sciences (of K. I. Scryabin).
 He comes from a family of mushers who currently have 14 sled dogs.
 He personally prefers skijoring (skiing pulled by dogs) with his favourite Alaskan husky named Grafit.
 His practical experience with birds includes training falcons for falconry, and caring for the family’s raven ‘Chancellor’.